azraq27/padre/docs/source/installation.rst

 To setup client machines, you need to:

-* Install this library (in some standard Python-library way)
+* Install this library (in some standard Python-library way, e.g., "pip install padre")

 * Set the ``PADRE_ROOT`` environment variable to the data directory